-Use FlexTime to support students and increase achievement in A-G courses.
-The Intervention Coordinator will oversee FlexTime and quarterly whole-school data conversations with a focus on student progress in A-G courses.
+Certificated staff to manage FlexTime to support students and increase achievement in A-G courses.
+The certificated staff member (Intervention teacher) will oversee FlexTime and quarterly whole-school data conversations with a focus on student progress in A-G courses.